dfeneyrou/sslog/README.md

 Copy and include the single header `sslog.h`. <br>
 Then start logging!

-The easiest way to install the python reader module is:
+Optionally, the python reader module can be easily installed with `pypi`:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ shell
 python3 -m pip install sslogreader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~